 According to the GDPR, sensitive information is a special category of personal data, and to legally collect and use it, you need to prove a lawful basis for processing this type of information.

-In the screenshot below, see the legal definition of sensitive personal information according to Article 9 of the law:
+The screenshot below shows the legal definition of sensitive personal information according to Article 9 of the law.

-Under the GDPR, all of the following details are considered personal sensitive information:
+Under the GDPR, the following details are considered personal sensitive information:

 - Race or ethnicity